DennisNjeru9/Dairy_Business/README.md

 * Visual Studio (VS) Code is a must have.
 * It is mandatory that you clone the github repository.
 * Use Go Live on VS Code.
+* Input values to compute daily production and periodical earnings

 ## Known Bugs
 No bugs have been identified.